makehuman-js/makehuman-data/readme.md

-Provides makehuman.org's data in json as a javascript package.
+Provides some of makehuman.org's data as a npm package

 # Setup